abhishekjaden/chest-xray-detection/README.md

 ## Limitations

-- Trained on a 3,075-image subset; twelve of fourteen classes are effectively undetectable
+- Twelve of fourteen classes are effectively undetectable; the cause is not established, and is not training-set size
 - Not clinically validated; no regulatory clearance — educational demonstration only
 - Calibration is fitted to this dataset's distribution and would need refitting elsewhere
 - Out-of-distribution performance untested